Ownership restrictions and implicationsControlling interest

 Changes in controlRequired approvals

-Describe the regulatory approvals needed to acquire control of a bank.
+Describe the regulatory approvals needed to acquire control of a bank (or non-bank).
 How is ‘control’ defined for this purpose?

 Are the regulatory authorities receptive to foreign acquirers?
 How is the regulatory process different for a foreign acquirer?

-What factors are considered by the relevant regulatory authorities in an acquisition of control of a bank?
+What factors are considered by the relevant regulatory authorities in an acquisition of control of a bank (or non-bank)?

 Describe the required filings for an acquisition of control of a bank.